-Contractor's profit margins.
+There is an overriding public interest against disclosure.
+123. Schedule A28 (Critical Domestic Materials) The information redacted is the entire schedule.
+Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at section 1 of Schedule 4 The disclosure of this information would reveal the SBT Contractor's cost structure or profit margins and would place the SBT Contractor at a substantial commercial disadvantage in relation to potential competitors and other contractors.
 Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
-There is an overriding public interest against disclosure. commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
-Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests.
-Review: This information would be reviewed for disclosure as events and circumstances change.
-93. Clause 20.13(a)(ii)(B) (Initial Payment) The information redacted is a percentage.
-Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SCAW Contractor's cost structure or profit margins and would place the SCAW Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SCAW Contractor's profit margins.
-Section 32(1)(d), item 4(b), (c) and (d) of the table in section 14 The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) the redacted information sets out the undertaking required being a percentage of the Initial Payment; b) exposing the redacted information would reveal the apportionment of risk between the Principal and the SCAW Contractor for the minimum undertakings required before the Initial Payment is made, and therefore the level of risk that the SCAW Contractor was willing to price and accept in relation to those events.
-Exposing this information may also provide insight into the SCAW Contractor's views on its potential capabilities and likelihood of default events arising; and c) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
-Therefore the disclosure of the information could reduce the information's competitive commercial
+The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure for the following reasons: a) exposing the redacted information would reveal the apportionment of risk between the Principal and the SBT Contractor in relation to Critical Domestic Materials, and therefore the level of risk that the SBT Contractor was willing to price and accept in relation to those events.
+Exposing this information may also provide insight into the SBT Contractor's views on its potential capabilities and likelihood of default events arising; and b) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors contractors.
+Therefore

-The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and commercial interests.
-There is an overriding public interest against disclosure. value and prejudice the parties' legitimate business, commercial or financial interests.
-Review: This information would be reviewed for disclosure as events and circumstances change.
-94. Clauses 20.13(d) and (e) (Initial Payment) The information redacted is time periods, amounts and a dollar amount.
-Section 31(1)(d), item 1(f) of the table in section 14 The disclosure of this information could prejudice the effective exercise by an agency of the agency's functions.
-Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at clause 1 of Schedule 4 The disclosure of this information discloses the SCAW Contractor's cost structure or profit margins and would place the SCAW Contractor at a substantial commercial disadvantage in relation to potential contractors and provide visibility on the SCAW The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure of this information because: a) the redacted information sets out: i. the timeframe for repayment of the Initial Payment by the SCAW Contractor; ii. the amount by which the SCAW Contractor's payment claims will be reduced to allow for repayment of the Initial Payment; and iii. the timeframe which triggers a repayment obligation for the SCAW Contractor if the deed is terminated; and b) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
-Therefore the disclosure of the information could reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests.
+There is an overriding public interest against disclosure.
+124. Schedule A29 (Initial Tender Design) The information redacted is the entire schedule.
+Section 32(1)(a), paragraphs (b) and (e) of the definition of "commercial-in-confidence provisions" at section 1 of Schedule 4 The disclosure of this information would reveal the SBT Contractor's cost structure or profit margins and would place the SBT Contractor at a substantial commercial disadvantage in relation to potential competitors and other contractors.
+Section 32(1)(d), items 4(b), 4(c) and 4(d) of the table in section 14 The disclosure of this information could reveal commercial-in-confidence provisions of a government contract, diminish the competitive commercial value of information to a person and prejudice a person's legitimate business and The Principal weighed the competing public interest considerations and determined that there was an overriding public interest against disclosure of this information because: a) exposing the redacted information would reveal the apportionment of risk between the Principal and the SBT Contractor in relation to design, and therefore the risk that the SBT Contractor was willing to price and accept.
+Exposing this information may also provide insight into the SBT Contractor's views on its potential capabilities and likelihood of key events arising; and b) revealing the information would place the parties at a substantial commercial disadvantage in future projects of a similar nature, as the information would be readily accessible to potential future clients, competitors and contractors.
+Therefore, the disclosure of the information would reduce the information's competitive commercial value and prejudice the parties' legitimate business, commercial or financial interests.
 Review: This information would be reviewed for disclosure as events and circumstances change.